storagebit/lure/README.md

 - OST Jobstats via HTTP Get at `http://<ip address>:<port number>/json?stats=ostjob`

 Returns HTTP status 204 if there is no data to display, HTTP status 500 if there is an internal error, or HTTP status 400 if the request/URL was incorrect.

+## Note on InlfuxDB
+- lure supports v1.8+ and the new InfluxDB format as introduced with version 2.x+
+- If you use v1.8+, as I do mostly, create the DB manually and setup user credentials with read/write access for the DB
+- For v1.8+, use the database name or the database/retention_policy name as "bucket" and the user:password for the token

+## Note on the example Grafana dashboard
+- setup the InfluxDB data source as v1 InfluxDB connection
+- Don't forget to match the sample intervall to the lure intervall

 ## Happy Lustre Monitoring!